UNITED STATES

 LEGAL AND REGULATORY ENVIRONMENT

 The healthcare industry is subject to numerous laws and regulations of federal, state and local governments.
 These laws and regulations include, but are not limited to, matters such as licensure, accreditation, government healthcare program participation requirement, reimbursement for patient services and Medicare and Medicaid fraud and abuse.
-Government activity has increased with respect to investigations and allegations concerning possible violations of fraud and abuse statutes and regulations by healthcare providers.

 13